MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsShiftsConnectionInstance.md

 ### -EnabledWfiScenarios

-The WFI enabled scenarios that are synced from Shifts in MS Teams to WFM system.
-You can use [Get-CsTeamsShiftsConnectionConnector](Get-CsTeamsShiftsConnectionConnector.md) to get supported scenarios
+The WFI enabled scenarios that are synced from Shifts in Microsoft Teams to the WFM system.
+You can use [Get-CsTeamsShiftsConnectionConnector](Get-CsTeamsShiftsConnectionConnector.md) to get supported scenarios.

 ```yaml
 Type: String[]